tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 │
 └── indexify                   # Indexify server executable (downloaded by curl command)
 ```

-To use this structure:

-1. Create a new directory called `indexify-tax-calculator`.
-2. Navigate into this directory in your terminal.
-3. Create the virtual environment and activate it (discussed below).
-4. Create each of the `.py` and `.yaml` files in the root of this directory (discussed below).
-5. Run the curl command to download the Indexify executable into this directory (discussed below).

-This structure keeps all the components of our tutorial project organized in one place, making it easy to manage and run the different scripts.

 ## Stage 1: Setting Up the Indexify Server